 Want to hear more of Mary Shelman’s insights on achieving a sustainable global food system?
 Join us, at the AgriFutures evokeAG.
 2023 Down to Earth event on 21-22 February 2023 in Adelaide, South Australia.

-Bringing together the best and brightest together to talk about how innovation and technology collide, intersect, connect, translate, complement, and challenge our most important assets – our people, our farms, our soil, our water, and our Earth.
+Bringing change makers and thought leaders together to talk about how innovation and technology collide, intersect, connect, translate, complement, and challenge our most important assets – our people, our farms, our soil, our water, and our Earth.
 Tickets are on sale here.

 View the full two-day program, including all speakers and partners making evokeAG.
 2023 possible.